Part Of: Neuroeconomics sequence

 - Object salience (“does this merit attention, further computation”)

-- Object hedonics (“is this safe to approach”)
+- Object valence (“is this safe to approach”)

 So we have arrived at our next thesis:

 Proposition 3.
-Hedonics are derived from the body status representation.
+Hedonics and valence are derived from body status representation.

 Philosophers debate whether well-being is best attributed to pleasure/pain or desire.
 But body status is used to construct both of these phenomena.
 This gives us reason to believe that the philosophical theories of hedonism and desire fulfillment can be unified.